RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

     </table>
 </p>

-## `ShellSectionContainer`
+## `ShellGroupContainer`

-You can also specify a container view for each `ShellSection` (`Tab`) via the `ShellSectionContainerTemplate` attached property.
+You can also specify a container view for each `ShellItem` or `ShellSection` via the `ShellGroupContainerTemplate` attached property.
 The container view is defined using `DataTemplate` which allows the container to be created on demand in response to navigation.

-The view defined in `ShellSectionContainerTemplate` property has to contain a `SimpleNavigationHost` element somewhere in its view hieararchy.
+The view defined in `ShellGroupContainerTemplate` property has to contain a `SimpleNavigationHost` element somewhere in its view hieararchy.
 This element will host the root pages.

 Let's change the main tab bar from the above sample to display `ShellSection`s instead of all the root pages: